 Risks of injury are increased when jobs require workers to use electricity.
 Studies show that, on average, 143 construction workers are killed each year by electrical contact, and even more are injured in electrical accidents.
 Working near overhead power lines and cables is also a risk.
 Understandably, California requires employers to provide workers with the information, training, instruction, and supervision they need to work safely.

-At O'Brien & Zehnder Law Firm, we have seen a number of cases where employees suffered injuries based on the inadequate workplace safety to which they were subjected to.
+At the O'Brien & Zehnder Law Firm, we have seen a number of cases where employees suffered injuries based on the inadequate workplace safety to which they were subjected to.

 Most electrical accidents occur when individuals: